Nramyanaga/contact-manager/README.md

 2) Check that contacts and colors display.

-**_Notes_**
-1) Don’t commit config.php (real config) — it’s already in .gitignore.
-2) If you break the DB, just drop cop4331_dev in phpMyAdmin and re-import the SQL dump.
+### Git Workflow Notes
-3) When you run Git commands, they need to be inside the cloned repo folder.
+- Always run Git commands inside the project folder (`contact-manager/`).
-4) Don't commit directly to the main branch, create you own branch and post a PR on the remote github.
+- Don’t commit directly to `main`.
+- To create a new branch:
+  git checkout -b feature/<your-feature-name>
+- Push your branch and open a Pull Request to `main` on GitHub.